shrutisharma27/7targets-docs/_posts/2021-04-01-how-to-upload-lead-nurturing-information.md

 Sign-in into your account.

-Click on 'Assistant' as shown below.
+Click on 'Assistant' tab as shown below.

 ![image](../images/lead-nurturing-1.png)